DevExpress/testcafe/docs/articles/faq/README.md

 ### TestCafe reports that a request has failed.
 What are the possible reasons?

-When TestCafe does not receive a successful response from a server, it outputs an error that reads:
+When TestCafe does not receive a successful response from a server, it outputs the following error:

 ```text
 A request to https://www.example.com has failed.
 Use quarantine mode to perform additional attempts to execute this test.
 ```

-As the message says, you can enable [quarantine mode](../documentation/using-testcafe/command-line-interface.md#-q---quarantine-mode) that helps you complete the tests if the problem is flaky.
+[Quarantine mode](../documentation/using-testcafe/command-line-interface.md#-q---quarantine-mode) helps you complete the tests if the problem is occasional.

-However, we recommend that you take actions to find out the reason behind this issue and address it.
+However, we recommend that you determine the cause of this issue and address it.

 The following situations lead to this error most frequently: